 We both remember only parts of that epic loop through the Aldo Leopold and Gila.
 We know we started near Lake Roberts, following the Continental Divide Trail (CDT) towards the crest of the Black Range.
 We remember little of the gentle trail contouring along high ridges through mixed conifer forests.

 I’m sorry we didn’t see more of the Black Range Crest in 1982 because now forest and trail are mostly gone, victim of fires only a few years after our visit.
-(Fire maps show over 10 fires in the area after 2000 but a local source told us the east side and some the crest burned extensively in the 1980s.)
+(Fire maps show more than 10 fires in the area after 2000, but a local source told us the east side and some of the crest burned extensively in the 1980s.)